-In this post, we dive deep into the issue of abortion (so please, prepare yourselves spiritually before reading further), understanding it from an authentic Orthodox perspective.
+The Eastern Orthodox Church has always held a clear and strong view on abortion.
+Orthodox Christians now find themselves at a moral crossroads, as the number of abortions grows exponentially every day.
+In this post, we dive deep into abortion, understanding it from an authentic Orthodox perspective.
 We discuss current statistics and science, and tie those into Scripture, writings of the Church Fathers, and the canons of the Church.
 We hope this article will clear up any doubt in the heart of an Orthodox Christian, which side they should be on in the abortion debate.

-Off to the right, you see statistics from a 2014 Pew Research study exploring Orthodoxy and her practioners’ views on various topics.
-Abortion was among those topics surveyed.
-Unfortunately, this graphic seems to speak for itself.
+Off to the right are statistics from a 2014 Pew Research study exploring Orthodoxy and her practitioners’ views on various topics.
+Abortion was among the topics surveyed.
+Unfortunately, this graphic speaks for itself.
 In many countries, a fair percentage (or even the majority) of Orthodox surveyed for this study stated they supported legalized abortion.

 Thankfully, these numbers have gone down since 2007, and have hopefully decreased even more within the last five years.
 But even 1% of the Orthodox supporting abortion…is 1% too many.

 What is abortion?